mwbowers/mwbowers.github.io/reference/datagate-client/ilibrary-list-class-system-config-property.md

 ---
 title: ILibraryList.SystemConfig Property

-Id: dcsILibraryListClassSystemConfigProperty
-TocParent: dcsILibraryListProperties
-TocOrder: 2

-keywords: SystemConfig property
-keywords: ILibraryList.SystemConfig property
-keywords: directories, setting user portion of available directories in the library list
-keywords: directories, getting user portion of available directories in the library list
-keywords: library lists, setting user portion of available directories in
-keywords: library lists, getting user portion of available directories in
-keywords: how to, set user portion of available directories in the library list
-keywords: how to, get user portion of available directories in the library list
-keywords: directories, setting system portion of available directories in the library list
-keywords: directories, getting system portion of available directories in the library list
-keywords: library lists, setting system portion of available directories in
-keywords: library lists, getting system portion of available directories in
-keywords: how to, set system portion of available directories in the library list
-keywords: how to, get system portion of available directories in the library list

 ---

 **SystemConfig** sets or returns a string array containing a list of the system and user portion of the available directories in the library list represented by **ILibraryList** .